aiidateam/aiida-core/docs/source/topics/data_types.rst

   Out[3]: 'The file content'

 For large files, reading the entire content into memory using :py:meth:`~aiida.orm.nodes.repository.NodeRepository.get_object_content()` may not be desirable.
-Instead, a file-like handle can be opened to a file in the repository which can be used to read the content as a stream:
+Instead, a file-like handle can be opened to a file in the repository which can be used to read the content as a stream.
+This can be useful, for example, to copy a large file from the repository to a file on disk, without loading it entirely into memory:

 .. code-block:: ipython

+    In [4]: import shutil
+            with single_file.open(mode='rb') as source:
-    In [4]: with single_file.open() as handle:
+                with open('copy.txt', mode='wb') as target:
-            print(handle.read())
-    Out[4]: 'The file content'
+                    shutil.copyfileobj(source, target)

+.. note:: To guarantee the file is copied over identically (and there are no encoding issues), the files are opened in "binary" mode by including the ``b`` character in the ``mode`` argument.

 For efficiency reasons, the repository interface only provides access to object content through file-like objects or strings.
 However, for certain use-cases, the object content _needs_ to be made available as a file on the local file system.